 - Practice portion control.
 Put snack foods into smaller containers so you won’t be tempted to keep eating – especially the ones in BIG bags that allow you to grab a handful at a time.
 Only keep these foods around in small individual packages, single serving sizes, or individually wrapped snack sizes.
 Psychologically speaking, you’re more likely to grab another handful from a large bag, rather than open up an entire new bag, even if it’s a small individual size.
 It’s the same at mealtime – using a smaller bowl/plate can trick your eyes and brain into thinking that you’re eating more because your plate looks fuller.
 Use a pre-measured serving (make sure you use the portion size indicated on the label as your guide) and limit yourself to that serving.

 - Stay hydrated.
 Dehydration is often mistaken for hunger.
 Whenever you find yourself feeling hungry, have a glass of water before you reach for a snack.
 Drinking water will fill you up and prevent overeating.
 Adding a little fruit juice to your water to boost its flavor will help you drink more water throughout the day without adding a significant amount of sugar or calories to your diet.
 Sparkling water and tea are okay, but stay away from soda pop.
+To promote oral health when snacking, rinse your mouth with water afterward to remove food particles.

 - Chew gum.
 When you’re highly stressed, filled with nervous energy, and running a caloric deficit, it can be a recipe for disaster in the form of stress snacking.
 Chewing gum will help you alleviate some of that nervous energy and give your mouth something to chew on that has no calories and isn’t going to ruin your diet.

 - Identify your triggers.
 To change your snacking habit, you will need to find out what causes it.
 Maybe you tend to stress-eat only when studying, for example.
-If it’s sadness, loneliness, or boredom, find something to do that doesn’t involve food.
+If it’s due to sadness, loneliness, or boredom, find something to do that doesn’t involve food.
 Exercise is a great pick-me-up, so go out for a walk or a bike ride.
 If it’s a certain food that you crave, such as chocolate, try to gradually substitute a healthier alternative.
 (Chocolates –> chocolate-covered raisins –> raisins.)

 - Eat regular meals.
-Structured eating and sleeping times will help you spread your food intake over the day so that you’re less hungry at night.
-Focus on eating nutritious, satisfying meals at breakfast, lunch, and dinner so that you won’t experience cravings between meals or before bed.
+Structured eating times will help you spread your food intake over the day so that you’re less hungry at night.
+Focus on eating nutritious, satisfying meals at breakfast, lunch, and dinner so you won’t experience cravings between meals or before bed.
 Studies have shown that people who skip meals — especially breakfast — are more likely to snack later in the day, resulting in reduced energy and increased weight gain.

 - Stock up on filling, nutritious foods.
-Healthy, nutrient-dense foods include chicken, lean beef, fish, turkey, eggs, low-fat dairy products, whole grains, nuts, fruits, vegetables and beans.
+Healthy, nutrient-dense foods include chicken, lean beef, fish, turkey, eggs, low-fat dairy products, almond butter, whole grains, nuts, fruits, vegetables and beans.
 These foods are quality sources of protein and complex carbs, which can help fill you up and keep you feeling full between meals so you’re not hungry all the time.
 Candy, chips, soda and other junk foods are full of empty calories with no nutritional value, so your body will crave more food to compensate.

 - Stay active.
 Physical activity boosts mood and alleviates boredom, which may reduce your chances of stress eating.
 Engaging in a hobby like knitting, coloring, or puzzle assembly can help keep your hands and brain occupied while watching TV, so you’ll be less likely to think of reaching for a snack.
 Even better, put your exercise bike in front of the television!